Rainerino/UAS-winch/README.md

 See encoder at: https://www.pjrc.com/teensy/td_libs_Encoder.html

-#### Motor
+#### Motor (NOT UPDATED)

 We are planning to use motor mainly for retracting the rope.
 It has two actions: start and stop.
+Although a linear controller is included, based on the max toque of the motor, having it to fully control the winch is difficult.

 As a back up action to map the speed to motor control, we have Motor.run_at()